 The San Juan de Dios Educational Foundation, Inc. - Hospital, formerly HOSPITAL DE SAN JUAN DE DIOS, is the oldest hospital in the Philippines.
-It is also Asia's 1st Hospital certified by OHSAS and the first Philippine Hospital certified by Environment Management System.
-With Quality Management System, the Hospital obtained the ISO's Triple certification.

 The living tradition of excellence and compassion, have established the Hospital's education programs that are inspired by the works, and actions of St. John of God, St. Vincent de Paul, and St. Louise de Marillac.
 With Christ as the Center of the SJDEFI-Hospital's staff development program, the institution gained invaluable opportunities to become efficient, effective, and productive members of the community, and responsible citizens of the country.

 Check out our job openings: